-Company Court Case Number Origin Stage of trial Amounts Committed () ThUS\$ TAM Linhas Aéreas S.A Receita Federal de Brasil 10840.727719/2019- 71 Collection of PIS / COFINS tax for the period of 2014.
-We presented our administrative defense on January 11, 2020 31,549 Latam-Airlines Ecuador S.A.
-Tribunal Distrital de lo Fiscal 17509-2014-0088 An audit of the 2006 Income Tax Return that disallowed fuel expenses, fees and other items because the necessary support was not provided, according to Management.
-On August 6, 2018, the District Tax Claims Court rendered a decision denying the request for a refund of a mistaken payment.
+Company Court Case Number Origin Origin Stage of trial ThUS\$ TAM Linhas Aéreas S.A Receita Federal de Brasil 10840.727719/2019-71 Collection of PIS / COFINS tax for the period of 2014.
+We presented our administrative defense on January 11, 2020 $$ 30,772 Latam-Airlines Ecuador S.A.
+Tribunal Distrital de lo Fiscal 17509-2014-0088 that disallowed fuel expenses, fees and other On August 6, 2018, the District Tax Claims Court rendered a decision denying the request for a refund of a mistaken payment.
 An appeal seeking vacation of this judgment by the Court was filed on September 5th and we are awaiting a decision by the Appellate judges.
 As of December 31, 2018, the lawyers believe that the probability of recovering this amount has fallen by 30% to 40%, so the provision was increased to \$8.7 million.
 We have applied IFRIC 23 as of 12/31/19 because of the percentage loss (more than 50%), and we have recorded the entire provision in the income tax item.
-12,505 Latam Airlines Group S.A.
+12,505 LATAM Airlines Group S.A.
 Southern District of Florida.
-United States District Court 19cv23965 A lawsuit filed by Jose Ramon Lopez Regueiro against American Airlines Inc. and Latam Airlines Group S.A. seeking an indemnity for damages caused by the commercial use of the Jose Marti International Airport in Cuba that he says were repaired and reconditioned by his family before the change in government in 1959.
-Latam Airlines Group S.A. was served this claim on September 27, 2019.
+United States District Court 19cv23965 Regueiro against American Airlines Inc. and Latam Airlines Group S.A. seeking an indemnity for damages caused by the commercial use of the Jose Marti International Airport in Cuba that he says were repaired and reconditioned by his Latam Airlines Group S.A. was served this claim on September 27, 2019.
 LATAM Airlines Group filed a motion to dismiss on November 26, 2019.
 In response, a motion to suspend discovery was filed on December 23, 2019 while the Court was deciding on the motion to dismiss.
 On April 6, 2020 the Court issued a Temporary Suspension Order given the inability to proceed with the case on a regular basis as a result of the indefinite duration and restrictions of the global pandemic.
 The parties must notify the Court monthly of the possibility of moving forward.
 The provision is undetermined. -0- TAM Linhas Aéreas S.A.
-Receita Federal de Brasil 10880.910559/2017- 91 Compensation non equate by Cofins It is about the non-approved compensation of Cofins.
+Receita Federal de Brasil 10880.910559/2017-91 Compensation non equate by Cofins It is about the non-approved compensation of Cofins.
 Administrative defense submitted (Manifestação de Inconformidade).
-Decision is awaited.
-9,576 TAM Linhas Aéreas S.A.
-Receita Federal de Brasil 10880.910547/2017- 67 Compensation non equate by Cofins We presented our administrative defense (Manifestação de Inconformidade).
-Se encuentra aguardando la decisión 11,132 TAM Linhas Aéreas S.A.
-Receita Federal de Brasil 10880.910553/2017- 14 Compensation non equate by Cofins We presented our administrative defense (Manifestação de Inconformidade).
+The decision is pending.
+9,341 TAM Linhas Aéreas S.A.
+Receita Federal de Brasil 10880.910547/2017-67 Compensation non equate by Cofins We presented our administrative defense (Manifestação de Inconformidade).
+Se encuentra aguardando la decisión 10,858 TAM Linhas Aéreas S.A.
+Receita Federal de Brasil 10880.910553/2017-14 Compensation non equate by Cofins We presented our administrative defense (Manifestação de Inconformidade).
 10,648 TAM Linhas Aéreas S.A.
-Receita Federal de Brasil 10880.910555/2017- 11 Compensation non equate by Cofins We presented our administrative defense (Manifestação de Inconformidade).
-11,261 TAM Linhas Aéreas S.A.
-Receita Federal de Brasil 10880.910560/2017- 16 Compensation non equate by Cofins We presented our administrative defense (Manifestação de Inconformidade).
-9,736 TAM Linhas Aéreas S.A.
-Receita Federal de Brasil 10880.910550/2017- 81 Compensation non equate by Cofins We presented our administrative defense (Manifestação de Inconformidade).
-11,393
+Receita Federal de Brasil 10880.910555/2017-11 Compensation non equate by Cofins We presented our administrative defense (Manifestação de Inconformidade).
+10,386 TAM Linhas Aéreas S.A.
+Receita Federal de Brasil 10880.910560/2017-16 Compensation non equate by Cofins We presented our administrative defense (Manifestação de Inconformidade).
+9,496 TAM Linhas Aéreas S.A.
+Receita Federal de Brasil 10880.910550/2017-81 Compensation non equate by Cofins We presented our administrative defense (Manifestação de Inconformidade).
+11,113 124